 Almost every experienced hunter will you tell things they wish they knew or should have done while on their first hunt.
 This list might be long, some more than others, but no matter how many mistakes or regrets a hunter has under his or her belt, the fact still remains; we’re all beginners at one point and these mistakes are almost inevitable, which is why some hunters recommend going with a hunting outfitter to help alleviate this oftentimes overwhelming process.

-The 21st century has proved to be a time where people depend on equipment and tools.
+The 21st century has proved to be a time where people depend on hunting equipment and tools.
 Hunting has evolved in the same regards and beginners without the right tools will come across many difficulties and mistakes on their first hunt(s).
-To see what gear we use on our hunts go here.

-- Compass: Any hunter looking to go out for a multiple day hunt and/or doesn’t know the layout of the land needs a compass.
+- Compass or GPS: Any hunter looking to go out for a multiple day hunt and/or doesn’t know the layout of the land needs a compass or even better a GPS.
 A compass is more than just a directional tool, it’s a survival tool.
 21st century or not, a compass is necessary.

-- Gutting/skinning tools: Getting your game is one thing, but gutting and skinning it is a completely different type of skill set.
+- Gutting/skinning tools: Getting your game is one thing, but processing game it is a completely different type of skill set.
 Having the right tools depends on the preference of the hunter.
 This will rely on experience, which will only be determined with time.
 For beginners, at least have a sharp knife and do as much research as possible for the right tools.

 - Miscellaneous tools: There are several tools and types of equipment that assist hunters in every aspect of the hunt.
 Some essentials include a flashlight, a 4-wheel drive truck and rope.